 Figure 3: Model for a telestroke system

-In TEMPiS, 12 community hospitals with little or no experience with thrombolysis were connected in 2003 to 2 university hospital stroke centres, which provide 24-hour telemedicine and image transmission.
+In TEMPiS, 15 regional hospitals with little or no experience with thrombolysis were connected in 2003 to 2 university hospital stroke centres, which provide 24-hour telemedicine and image transmission.6,7

-22 months into the project, comparable functional outcomes and mortality rates were seen in the telemedicine-linked community hospitals and in the stroke centres, and these results were in turn comparable to results from randomised trials (figure 4).
+22 months into the project, comparable functional outcomes and mortality rates were seen in the telemedicine-linked community hospitals and in the stroke centres, and these results were in turn comparable to results from randomised trials.6,7 (Figure 4)

 - Telemedicine-guided thrombolysis is feasible, safe and efficient.